Aero-ComSci/117-traversing-turtles-yashvithaT/README.md

 Data Structure to store the turtles
 Data Structure to store the colors
 A public method that contains a loop to iterate through the data structure.
-An __str__ method on the class to print out step 6 -- for the turles, what specific information would be useful?
+An __str__ method on the class to print out step 6 -- for the turtles, what specific information would be useful?
 An __init__ method to set the turtles to the data structure Be sure include error checks and documentation on the read me to utilize the class you create.